FreeCAD/FreeCAD-documentation/wiki/FEM_PostFilterDataAtPoint.md

 2. Invoke the command either by   *
     -   Pressing the button **<img src="images/FEM_PostFilterDataAtPoint.svg" width=16px> '''Data at point clip filter'''**.
     -   Using the menu **Results → <img src="images/FEM_PostFilterDataAtPoint.svg" width=16px> Data at point clip filter**.
+3. Now
-3. Click the **Select Point** button.
-4. Pick the desired point on the surface of the mesh.
+    -   Either click the **Select Point** button and subsequently pick the desired point in the mesh.
-5. Select a **Field** from the expandable list.
-6. The value of that field at the selected location will be displayed in a pop-up window.
+    -   Change the point coordinate.

-The value of the data point is anytime accessible via the [property](Property_editor.md) **Point Data**.
+The value at this point for the given **Field** is output to the dialog.
+The value of the data point is also anytime accessible via the [property](Property_editor.md) **Point Data**.